getCannaBiz/cannabiz-menu/readme.txt

 4. Example of how the individual menu item is output in the "Dispensary Display" theme

 == Changelog ==

+= 1.9.7 =
+* Added 12 new Action Hooks to widgets in `admin/wp-dispenesary-widgets.php`
+* Added an image size option to all widgets in `admin/wp-dispenesary-widgets.php`
+* Fixed flower shortcode price display if no prices are added in `admin/wp-dispenesary-shortcodes.php`
+* Fixed empty variables for WPD Settings options in `admin/wp-dispensary-data-output.php`
+* Fixed name error for the Edibles widget in `admin/wp-dispensary-widgets.php`
+* Updated 12 Action Hook names in `admin/wp-dispenesary-widgets.php`
+* Updated call constructor method for all widgets in `admin/wp-dispensary-widgets.php`

 = 1.9.6.1 =
 * Fatal error bug with the REST API code fixed (thanks @jeherve!) in `admin/wp-dispensary-rest-api.php`